danilolimadutra/web-scraping/README.md

 A web scraping project focused on scrap companies data from the Edmonton Chamber directory website: [https://business.edmontonchamber.com/list](https://business.edmontonchamber.com/list)

-It was a freelancer working for a client in UpWork.
+It was a freelancer working for a client.
 The main system contains the following steps for scraping the data.

 1. Scrap all category URLs from the Edmonton Chamber directory website.
 2. Save categories URL on CSV file.